 Top 10 Warning Signs of Cancer in Your Pet

 Each year, about 6 million new cancer diagnoses are made in dogs, with a similar number in cats.
 Fortunately, we’ve seen great advancements in medicine over the years, which allow veterinarians to diagnose and treat cancer with greater success.

-Early detection is crucial when it comes to cancer.
+Early detection is crucial when it comes to pet cancer.

 As pet owners ourselves, we understand that your pet is a much-loved member of the family.
 We encourage you to be vigilant about your pet’s health.
 Cancer is the number one cause of disease-related deaths in older cats and dogs, and finding it early can make all the difference.
 For young and adult pets, schedule annual visits with your family veterinarian for a full checkup.
 For older or senior pets, schedule checkups every six months.
 Animals age at a faster rate than humans do, so even though it may be one year in our time, it may be equivalent to several years for them.

-Look for these early warning signs of cancer.
+Look for these early warning signs of cancer in cats and dogs

 Be observant to any changes in your pet’s physical appearance and behavior.
 We talked about some of the signs and symptoms of brain cancer in a previous post—one common sign being seizures.
 However, not all warning signs are that obvious.